intranda/goobi-workflow-plugins-en/step/intranda_step_fetch_images_from_metadata.md

 | Documentation date | 04.06.2023 |

-## How the plugin works
-The plugin is usually executed fully automatically within the workflow.
-It first determines whether the metadata specified in the configuration exists and then analyses it.
-The file specified in the metadata is then copied or moved to the media folder of the process based on its name and file extension.

 ## Operation of the plugin
 The plugin is usually executed fully automatically within the workflow.
 It first determines whether the metadata specified in the configuration exists and then analyses it.
 The file specified in the metadata is then copied or moved to the media folder of the process based on its name and file extension.
 The plugin checks the existing images in the `media` folder of the process to see whether the desired image has already been imported, and if not: